biyiemmy/alx-low_level_programming/0x00-hello_world/README.md

 			<br />You are not allowed to use the function puts
 			<br />Your program should return 0
 			<br />Your program should compile without warning when using the -Wall gcc option

+6. Size is not grandeur, and territory does not make a nation -> Write a C program that prints the size of various types on the computer it is compiled and run on.
+			<br />You should produce the exact same output as in the example
+			<br />Warnings are allowed
+			<br />Your program should return 0
+			<br />You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option